loyolaLuTech/hackathon-documents/hunger_hackathon.md

 # Loyola Hacks for Hunger
-_Loyola University Chicago Hunger Week 2015, November 2-6_ </br> LuTech's plan for a Hackathon event to coincide with the events of Hunger Week.
+_Loyola University Chicago Hunger Week 2015, November 2-6_ </br> LuTech is planning for a Hackathon event for Hunger Week.
 The event will be a hackathon involving Loyola students coming up with creative ideas on how to tackle the social justice issue of hunger either locally, nationally or globally.

 ### What is a Hackathon?
 Hackathons are varying in purpose and design so it may be easier to describe ['Why is a Hackathon a thing?'](https://sendgrid.com/blog/why-hackathon/) instead: